aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/229-Changing the Items of a Set.md

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_19139741b2fa4a23ac133c34064f2208.png)

-Note: If we try to remove an item which is not present in the set, remove() method will raise an error.
+Note: If we try to remove an item not present in the set, the remove() method will raise an error.